jukkahuhtamaki/business-data-analytics/week-01-introduction/PITCHME.md

 After completing the course, the student knows a core set of BDA approaches and their applications and is able to ...

-- identify main stream of business data and data quality requirements conducive to data-driven culture |
+- identify main sources of business data and data quality requirements conducive to data-driven culture |
 - explain the difference between exploratory, descriptive, predictive, and prescriptive analytics in the context of BDA |
 - apply unsupervised, semi-supervised, and supervised learning to conduct BDA |
 - utilize visual analytics to share BDA insights to support decision-making |